tobesimple7/TbsGrid/README.md

 import "tbsgrid/dist/css/tbsgrid.css"
 ```

-- The min files are not distributed yet.
-- We plan to make a release version as soon as possible

 tbs.grid.configs.js

 - This file is the grid initial settings file for each country's currency unit or calendar-related characters.